-Please note that within the prices quoted and charged, we are offering the service of providing a glass master as a means to press CDs or DVDs.
-The glass master remains the property of the pressing plant and cannot be released to you to store or press elsewhere.
+Unfortunatel not.
+Within the prices quoted and charged, we are offering the service of providing a glass master as a means to press DVDs.
+The glass master itself however remains the property of the pressing plant and cannot be released to you to archive or press elsewhere.

-The replicated DVDs are then moved to a printing machine where, using the label artwork with your catalogue number, silk screen or litho onbody printing is applied.
-From there the discs are moved to the packing area and depending on the packaging are either machine or hand packed.
-Booklets, inlays and wallets are usually all machine packable, but items such as digipaks and stickering are hand packed and a charge is made per hand pack movement.
+After the DVDs are replicated they are moved to a printing machine where, using the label artwork with your catalogue number, silk screen or litho onbody printing is applied.
+After printing the discs are sent to the packing area where they are either machine or hand packed.

 DVD Duplication is the process whereby blank DVDs are copied for low quantity manufacture.
 For quantities smaller than 500, Breed Media offers a DVD duplication service.
 This service provides a cost effective yet high quality alternative for small runs and fast turnaround.

-If we have provided tracking information, then the easiest way to arrange this is to contact the courier and manage your delivery direct with them.
+If we have provided tracking information the easiest way to change delivery details is to contact the courier and manage your delivery directly with them.
 For vinyl orders that are sent on a pallet service, it may be possible for us to redirect delivery if we are notified within 1 working day of sending your dispatch confirmation.
-Please note that a surcharge will apply for any amendments to deliveries once they have dispatched, or unsuccessful deliveries to be reattempted.
+Please note that a surcharge will apply for any amendments to deliveries once they have been dispatched, or unsuccessful deliveries to be reattempted.